2022 Luding earthquake: Relief efforts

+SWAT response and missing SWAT officers

+In September 7, over 240 SWAT officers from the Garze Prefecture Public Security Bureau were deployed to assist with disaster relief.

+Over 30 SWAT officers were deployed to Hailuogou, which was one of the hardest hit areas, with the only entry route being heavily damaged.
+SWAT officers evacuated over 216 residents, however by Noon of September 8 weather had changed, cutting out communications with 24 SWAT officers for 21 hours, leading to beliefs that they were missing.
+By 9:00 AM, September 9, connections were opened again; The SWAT officers were evacuated via helicopter in 9:03 AM, September 10, and arrived at Moxi in 9:38.

+During the time where they were missing, the 24 SWAT officers were nicknamed "24 Heroes of the Disaster Zone"(孤島24勇士).

 COVID-19 response

 When the earthquake struck, residents in Chengdu who attempted to flee their homes found the exits to these buildings locked.
 Under China's Zero-COVID response and stringent lockdown rules, apartment blocks were locked to keep residents indoors.
 Videos of these incidents, where frightened residents were locked from inside their apartments, circulated online and sparked anger among netizens.
 In response, the Chengdu Health Commission said "priority should be given to safeguarding the lives of the public in the event of earthquakes, fires, floods and other disasters".

 The Ganzi Prefecture Emergency Command for the New Coronary Pneumonia Epidemic issued a statement on WeChat to prevent a local epidemic in the disaster-stricken area.
 The statement stated that rescue workers were required to present a negative nucleic acid test certificate within 24 hours and a green health code.
 Rescuers also had to make sure they did not travel to cities with COVID-19 cases.
 Rescue workers would have to undergo an inspection at checkpoints before carrying out rescue missions.
 Authorities placed the affected area under temporary restrictions, prohibiting the public from entering.
 Survivors were regularly tested for COVID-19 every day and had to disclose their travel history by logging their location on a mobile app.
 Residents of the area also needed to present approval documents to local authorities before entering.